 We partner with academics to advance the science of PIE and PCPE both through company-directed research as well as through public-private research consortiums.
 An example is our involvement in the WET Center, which is a National Science Foundation Industry / University Cooperative Research Center (I/UCRC) led by Temple University with partner sites at the University of Arizona and Arizona State University.
-With over thirty industrial and government members, the WET Center’s core mission is to conduct research and development that will lead to new technologies to address both traditional and emerging water contaminants and enable effective treatment of water and wastewater in a sustainable manner.
+With over 30industrial and government members, the WET Center works to conduct research and development that will lead to new technologies to address both traditional and emerging water contaminants and enable effective treatment of water and wastewater in a sustainable manner.

-As a company, we have long held a commitment to being transparent about our products and businesses.
+At Johnson & Johnson, we have long held a commitment to being transparent about our products and businesses.
 This commitment applies to our work with PIE and PCPE issues as well.
-We have been working on these issues for well over a decade now and have actively shared what we have learned through several different channels, including academic journals, conferences, trade group working committees on PIE and PCPE, and portals which contain information about the environmental fate and effects (F&E) of PIE and PCPE.
+We have been working on these issues for well over a decade now and have actively shared what we have learned through several different channels, including academic journals, conferences, trade group working committees on PIE and PCPE, and portals that contain information about the environmental fate and effects (F&E) of PIE and PCPE.
 With our customers, we share information about the F&E of our products through our Product Safety Data Sheets.
-To assist physicians in prescribing the most environmentally-friendly drugs, we publish the persistence, bioaccumulation and toxicity profiles of our compounds in the Swedish Kloka Listan (“Wise Formulary”) website.
-To facilitate access to data on the F&E of APIs, we have developed a database, curated by Temple University, which includes some physical data as well as the predicted no effect concentration (acute and chronic) for approximately 100 APIs.
+To assist physicians in prescribing the most environmentally friendly drugs, we publish the persistence, bioaccumulation and toxicity profiles of our compounds in the Swedish Kloka Listan (“Wise Formulary”) website.
+To facilitate access to data on the F&E of APIs, we have developed a database, curated by Temple University, which includes some physical data as well as the predicted no-effect concentration (acute and chronic) for approximately 100 APIs.